snoweye/pbdXGB/README.md

 * Drew Schmidt

 With additional contributions from:
-* Tianqi Chen (xgboost R and C++ implementation)
+* Tianqi Chen (xgboost implementation)
+* Tong He (xgboost implementation)
-* xgboost R authors and contributors (some functions are modified from xgboost R package)
+* xgboost R authors and contributors (some functions are modified from xgboost package)
 * XGBoost contributors (base XGBoost implementation)
-* The R Core team (some functions are modified from the base packages)
+* The R Core team (some functions are modified from R)